selwynpolit/d9book/book/bq.md

 The Batch API is often used in connection with forms.
-If you\'re using a page callback, you will need to setup all the items, submit them to the batch API ad then call batch_process() with a url as the argument.
+If you\'re using a page callback, you will need to setup all the items, submit them to the batch API and then call `batch_process()` with a url as the argument.

+`return batch_process('node/1');`

 After the batch is complete, Drupal will send you to that url.
 E.g.

-`return batch_process('node/1');`

 More at
 <https://api.drupal.org/api/drupal/core%21includes%21form.inc/group/batch/10.0.x>

-## Using the Batch API from a controller

 In this example of a processing function you can see error handling, logging and tracking while retrieving files from a remote source.
 This